Dănuț Perjă

-Dănuţ Perjă (born 14 November 1974) is a former Romanian football defender.
+Dănuţ Perjă (born 14 November 1974) is a former Romanian football player who played as a defender, currently team manager at Liga I club Hermannstadt.

 Career

 Perjă won three Romanian Cup and two Romanian Super Cup finals as a FC Rapid București player.
 After he retired from playing, he became a manager leading Rapid and FC Hermannstadt in Liga I.